Blumlaut/EasyAdmin-docs/docs/install.md

 	You can use any Identifier available in FiveM for this, however, in this example we will describe how to use your Steam ID.

-	To use Steam IDs as an identifier, a Steam WebAPIKey needs to be set up.
-Follow this [guide](steamapikey.md) to create one.

 	After installing EasyAdmin, start EasyAdmin and join your Server, once you are connected enter `ea_printIdentifiers 1` in your Server Console, 1 represents your ingame ID, so make sure you use the correct id, EasyAdmin will then print a list of your identifiers: